BladeRunnerJS/brjs-appcache/README.md

     - Alternatively you can set the path by adding `-PbrjsPath=BRJS_DIRECTORY` to the command line arguments.
 This can be useful for things such as build scripts.

+> If you don't have a local BRJS install you can prefix any of the gradle build commands with the `getBrjs` task.
+This will download the latest version of BRJS from the [BRJS GitHub](https://github.com/BladeRunnerJS/brjs) `master` branch and use that version when running all following commands.
+You can also supply the `brjsVersion` gradle property to use a version other than `master`.
+The value of the `brjsVersion` property is passed straight into `git checkout` so can be any valid git identifier (e.g. commit hashes, branch names, tag names).

+> For example to test the plugin against BRJS tag `v0.9` you would run `./gradlew getBrjs test -PbrjsVersion=v0.9`

 ### Using Eclipse or IntelliJ IDEA
 If you are using either Eclipse or IntelliJ IDEA for development, follow the instructions below to set up your project files